dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 )
 ```

-Putting it all together, the command to submit a motion proposal is:
+Putting it all together, the CLI-friendly command to submit a `Motion` proposal is:

 ```bash
 quill sns make-proposal <PROPOSER_NEURON_ID> --proposal '(